suhasmaddali/Car-Prices-Prediction/README.md

 ## Problem Statement

-There are a lot of car manufacturers in the US.
+There are a lot of __car manufacturers__ in the US.
 With the development of manufacturing units and tests, there are a lot of cars being manufactured with a lot of features.
 Therefore, innovators are coming with the latest developments in the field and they are ensuring that the drivers get the best experience going on a ride in these cars.

-However, one of the challenging aspects of running the sales for cars is to accurately give the best price for cars which ensures that a lot of people buy them and there is a great demand because of this price.
-Factors that influence the price of cars are the mileage, car size, manufacturer and a lot of other factors.
+However, one of the challenging aspects of running the sales for cars is to accurately give the __best price__ for cars which ensures that a lot of people buy them and there is a great demand because of this price.
+Factors that influence the price of cars are __mileage__, __car size__, __manufacturer__ and many others as well.
 But for humans to comprehensively decide the price is difficult especially when there are a lot of these features that influence the price.
+One of the solutions to this challenge is to use __machine learning__ and __data science__ to understand the insights and make valuable predictions which generate profits for the companies.

 ## Machine Learning and Deep Learning